cpluss/zddm/readme.md

 ## :wrench: Roadmap for v1

+Aim is to build a storage agnostic core which provides the plumbing necessary to pull this off using a plugin-architecture.
+We should work on adding ready-to-use functionality to interface with standard storage solutions in future iterations (if we get there).

 - [ ] Design
   - [ ] Main API & Abstractions
   - [ ] Cache Strategies